What Is Valentine's Day And Why Does It Matter?

 In general, Valentine’s Day is associated with gift-giving, romantic date nights, handwritten love letters, and other displays of affection.
-Red and pink are the most popular colors.
-Common symbols are roses, hearts, cupid, arrows, and teddy bears.
+Common symbols of friendship and love may be roses, hearts, cupids, arrows, and teddy bears.
 Most people see February 14 as a day to show love and care for one’s partner.
-They go out of their way to convey their affection and want their significant other to know they are valued.
+They may go out of their way to convey their affection and want their significant other to know they are valued.

 Although Valentine’s Day is technically a holiday, some people have mixed opinions about it.
-For example, among adult Americans, 57% said that they think Valentine’s Day is only celebrated because of the pressure businesses create around the holiday.
-Just 28% think that February 14 holds a special meaning on its own and should be celebrated for that reason alone.
-This isn’t hard to believe.
-If you go into any store in the weeks leading up to Valentine’s Day, all you’ll see are red and pink decorations, flower arrangements, and baskets of candy stacked to the brim.
+Many people feel that Valentine’s Day is only celebrated because of the pressure businesses create around the holiday.
+This isn’t necessarily hard to believe.
+If you go into any store in the weeks leading up to Valentine’s Day, all you’ll likely see are red and pink decorations, flower arrangements, and baskets of candy stacked to the brim.
 Turn on the TV or scroll through social media, and advertisements about this special day abound.
-It’s true, at the very least, that there is some type of societal pressure to make Valentine’s Day meaningful.
+It may be true, at the very least, that there is some type of societal pressure to make Valentine’s Day meaningful.

 Valentine’s Day has a darker history than most people realize.
 The meaning it had long ago is much different from the one it carries now.

 There is a lot of mystery surrounding the origins of the Day of Love, but most of these legends center around two men – both named Saint Valentine – as well as a pagan festival called Lupercalia.